 “Originality often consists in linking up ideas whose connection was not previously suspected,” wrote W.

-I. The Secret to Creativity, Intelligence & Scientific Thinking.
+I. B. Beveridge in the fantastic 1957 tome The Art of Scientific Investigation.
+The Secret to Creativity, Intelligence & Scientific Thinking.
 When we shared this image from the @buffer Twitter account a while back, it got me thinking.

 With CO2 quickly on the rise, the 96 hour journey back to earth for crew members Lovell, Swigert, and Haise had become potentially fatal.
 The crew would die on their way back to earth unless a solution could be found to resize spare filters to fit the Lunar Module.
 NASA’s top minds worked throughout the night to come up with a solution.
 Just as the CO2 got to critical levels the devised an ingenious answer to the problem.
-Their final workaround required a sock, the front page of their checklist manual, and a roll of duct tape, but the filter worked and the crew made it safely back to earth.
-You may never have to be that creative under that amount of pressure, but almost everyone will need to maintain a calm and clear head at some point in their lives and deliver creative ideas in difficult circumstances.
-01. 02.
-03. 04.
-05. 06.
 12 Ways to Defeat Creative Block and Generate New Ideas.
 A lack of ideas – it happens to the best of us.

 Neuroscience confirms that highly creative people think and act differently than the average person.
 Their brains are literally hardwired in a unique way.
 But that gift can often strain relationships.
 I’ve seen it firsthand while working with New York Times bestselling authors and Grammy-winning musicians.
 If you love a highly creative person, you probably experience moments when it seems like they live in a completely different world than you.
 50 Must See TED Talks about Creativity and Design.
 If you’re looking for ideas about design or seeking a creative muse, TED talks can be a worthwhile watch to stir your curiosity.